 Neutralization refers to the binding of an antibody or compound and subsequent neutralization of viral surface proteins which are essential for host cell entry.
 For this purpose, the virus (or pseudo-virus) is incubated with potentially neutralizing compounds or antibodies.
 Incubation is followed by a cell-based infection assay.
-This provides information whether a treatment can block viral infection of host cells.
-Infection of cells is monitored based on the expression of fluorescent or luminescent reporter genes, which were previously introduced into the genome of the pseudo virus (fig. 1A+B).
-This modification additionally enables to monitor infection and neutralization in high-throughput and in real time by employing a microplate reader with gas control (fig. 1C) 6.
-See also: AN 358: Antiviral assay based on expression of fluorescent proteins by the viruses, AN 353: Studying the molecular mechanism of viral replication in real time using the CLARIOstar Plus with ACU and AN 172: Dual luciferase assay to assess the replication of the hepatitis C virus subgenomic replicon.
+This provides information on whether a treatment can block viral infection of host cells.
+Infection of cells is monitored based on the expression of fluorescent or luminescent reporter genes, which were previously introduced into the genome of the pseudovirus (fig. 1A+B).
+This modification additionally enables monitoring infection and neutralization in high-throughput and in real-time by employing a microplate reader with gas control (fig. 1C) 6.
+See also: AN 358: Antiviral assay based on the expression of fluorescent proteins by the viruses, AN 353: Studying the molecular mechanism of viral replication in real-time using the CLARIOstar Plus with ACU and AN 172: Dual-luciferase assay to assess the replication of the hepatitis C virus subgenomic replicon.

 Indirect neutralization assays based on host viability

-Next to the direct detection of viral replication, the study of cytopathic effects of a virus can be used as an indirect measure to identify the antiviral capabilities of test compounds.
+Next to the direct detection of viral replication, the study of cytopathic effects of a virus can be used as an indirect measure to identify the antiviral capabilities of test compounds or to evaluate the antibacterial properties of bacteriophages.
 Culture of cells and evaluation of cell viability can be performed simultaneously in a microplate reader where low signals correlate to a high cytopathic effect.
 Screening assays to detect cytopathic effects are mainly based on the measurement of cell viability with an ATP-dependent luciferase or on the use of cell impermeable dyes to analyse membrane integrity (e.g., Promega´s CellToxTM Green), and are compatible with microplate formats up to 1536 wells.
 Reagents are added directly to cells after the appropriate incubation with virus and compound.
 In addition to infection-derived cell death, this assay also reports on compound-induced cell toxicity in control wells which include compound and cells - but no virus.